 20.8.
 Educational Leave.

-After applicable accrued leave has been exhausted, leave without pay may be granted for the duration of actual attendance in an educational program.
+After applicable accrued time off has been exhausted, unpaid time off may be granted for the duration of actual attendance in an educational program.

 20.9.
 Government Service Leave.

-After applicable accrued leave has been exhausted, leave without pay may be granted for government service in the public interest, including but not limited to the U.S. Public Health Service or Peace Corps.
+After applicable accrued time off has been exhausted, unpaid time off may be granted for government service in the public interest, including but not limited to the U.S. Public Health Service or Peace Corps.

 20.10.
 Volunteer or Community Service Leave.

-After applicable accrued leave has been exhausted, leave without pay may be granted for community volunteerism or service.
+After applicable accrued time off has been exhausted, unpaid time off may be granted for community volunteerism or service.

 20.11.
 Formal Collective Bargaining Leave.

-Leave without pay may be granted to participate in formal collective bargaining sessions authorized by RCW 41.80 as mutually agreed by the parties.
+Unapid time off may be granted to participate in formal collective bargaining sessions authorized by RCW 41.80 as mutually agreed by the parties.